 Elaine Penhaul, director of home staging company Lemon and Lime Interiors advises: 'Parents may shy away from giving a teenager free rein but try to remember that paint is temporary, and it can be changed as their tastes change or when they leave home.
 They will benefit from having the freedom to experiment and can learn to manage money if offered a budget.'

 3. Blend there tastes with style

 Not overly keen on painting a football pitch on your kid's wall?
 Look for ways to bring in their taste in more subtle ways.
-Take this teen's bedroom – although the sporty wallpaper is playful, the rest of the room has a very chic look to it, owed to the cohesive colour scheme and chic furnishings.
+Take this teen's modern bedroom – although the sporty wallpaper is playful, the rest of the room has a very chic look to it, owed to the cohesive colour scheme and chic furnishings.
 Monogrammed bedding and a statement chair complete the look.